ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-iua.md

 #### User Access from an integrated Primary System

-A healthcare professional uses a primary system which is integrated to the Swiss EPR using the mHealth profiles to access and share data and documents with her patients or other healthcare professionals.
+A healthcare professional uses a primary system which is integrated to the Swiss EPR using the profiles to access and share data and documents with her patients or other healthcare professionals.
 To access documents from the EPR the healthcare professional authenticates in her primary system, selects the patient and switches to the user interface to display the patients documents and the primary system connects to the IUA Authorization Server and sends the required claims to access the patients EPR.

 The IUA Authorization Server verifies if the primary system is authorized to access the EPR on behalf of the user by checking that the primary system has been registered during the onboarding process of the primary system.